-Tomie Ohtake's first paintings emerged following the artist's interactions with the Japanese painter Keisuke Sugano, who was traveling through Brazil in the 1950s.
+Tomie Ohtake's first paintings emerged following the artist's interactions with the Japanese painter Keisuke Sugano, who was traveling in Brazil in the 1950s.
 Her first pieces depict city views, urban scenes, as well as more traditional iconography such as still lives and portraits.
 However, she quickly moved on to abstraction, replacing figures with simplified shapes and color fields.
-After having participated in a few exhibitions, Tomie Ohtake was invited to present a solo exhibition at the Museu de Arte de São Paulo (MASP).
-The works exhibited show a coherent and original style, whereby she creates clean compositions using juxtaposed geometric shapes that do not transpire a sense of gestuality.
+After having participated in a few exhibitions, Tomie Ohtake is invited to present a solo exhibition at the Museu de Arte Moderna de São Paulo (MAM-SP).
+The works exhibited showed a coherent and original style, whereby she created clean compositions using juxtaposed geometric shapes.

-Untitled, 1956 oil paint on canvas 73 x 59,5 cm/28.7 x 23.4 in blind paintings, 1959-1961
+Untitled, 1956 oil paint on canvas 73 x 59,5 cm | 28.7 x 23.4 in blind paintings 1959-1961

-Untitled, 1959 oil paint on canvas 75.5 x 95.5 cm/29.7 x 37.6 in
+Untitled, 1959 oil paint on canvas 75,5 x 95,5 cm | 29.7 x 37.6 in

-Untitled, 1959 oil paint on canvas 74,5 x 48 cm/29.3 x 18.9 in
+Untitled, 1959 oil paint on canvas 74,5 x 48 cm | 29.3 x 18.9 in

-Between 1959 and 1961, motivated by her close friend and art critic Mário Pedrosa, Tomie Ohtake started to investigate new procedures and techniques which would allow her to liberate herself from standardized ways of perceiving and producing a painting.
-By blindfolding her eyes, the artist would freely apply brushstrokes on the canvas' surface, creating abstract compositions that would become known as the blind paintings series.
-Even though Ohtake had a close dialogue with the main representatives members of the Neo-Concrete movement in São Paulo, she always sought to produce art that didn't necessarily correspond to manifestos or rules of style within a certain group.
+Between 1959 and 1961, motivated by her close friend and art critic Mario Pedrosa, Tomie Ohtake started to investigate new procedures and techniques which would allow her to liberate herself from standardized ways of perceiving and producing a painting.
+By blindfolding herself, the artist would freely apply brushstrokes on the canvas' surface, creating abstract compositions that would become known as the blind paintings series.
+Even though Ohtake had a close dialogue with the main representatives of the Neo-Concrete movement in São Paulo, she always sought to produce art that did not necessarily correspond to manifestos or rules of style within a certain group.
 While working with abstractionism Ohtake created paintings which stemmed from an individual and extensive research, that allowed her to experiment thoroughly until achieving a form of abstraction that was intuitive and organically built.

-Untitled, 1960 oil paint on canvas 83 x 61 cm/32.7 x 24 in
+Untitled, 1960 oil paint on canvas 83 x 61 cm | 32.7 x 24 in